MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-twilio.md

 ![Submit credentials](~/media/channels/twi-StepSubmit.png)

 When you have completed these steps, your bot will be successfully configured to communicate with users using Twilio.

+## Also available as an adapter

+This channel is also [available as an adapter](https://botkit.ai/docs/v4/platforms/twilio-sms.html).
+To help you choose between an adapter and a channel, see [Currently available adapters](bot-service-channel-additional-channels.md#currently-available-adapters).